 with Radish Slaw and Spicy Mayo

 We're making some changes to a beloved bowl style and upping the heat (just a little!) to create a warm version.
-This dish features all the fresh elements of the poke bowl, along with the additions of tasty shrimp and charred corn.
+This dish features all the fresh elements of a poke bowl, along with additions of tasty shrimp and charred corn.

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.